 Corticosteroid drugs such as prednisone or methylprednisone are the first choice of treatment.
 Small, localised lesions may be responsive to topical therapy but more widespread cases will require larger immunosuppressive doses to achieve a remission.

 If remission is not achieved after 7-14 days with the above medications then other therapies can be added.
 These include Chlorambucil, a chemotherapy drug or Azathioprine, a chemotherapy and immunosuppressive drug, Cyclosporine an immunosuppressive drug.
-The dose is gradually tapered back over time.
 Side effects can include vomiting, diarrhea and bone marrow suppression.

 If your cat is on medications which could have triggered pemphigus, your veterinarian will look for alternatives, if possible.